Standing Up a Data Science Group

 Example 1: Repair/Replace DSS.
 A prestigious Fortune 500 engineering company assembled a software development team to develop and market a DSS.
 The DSS’ goal was to guide large utilities in optimizing their physical-asset repair/replace policies and decisions.
 The revenue opportunity was substantial; reducing a large utility’s asset-management expenses by a few percentage points translates to millions of dollars in annual savings.
 The technical problem had significant geospatial features, and the development team was very strong in geospatial programming.
 In fact the team’s object-oriented programming skills were generally mature, and the team was committed to an agile/scrum SDLC.

 Unfortunately, the team’s architects had very limited exposure to optimization methods, data architecture, and the specialized problems of DSS design.
 The team foundered on these issues for more than two calendar years (about 15 person years).
-Eventually, it hired a consultant, nominally to help them solve some data and DSS architecture problems.
+Eventually, it hired a data science consulting firm, nominally to help them solve some data and DSS architecture problems.
 Over the next year, the consultant led the team through three re-architecture exercises:

 - designing an appropriate object-relational data-storage model to couple a relational database to the team’s object-oriented code base,